yoshikiohshima/renkon/README.md

 The first line with `import` returns a promise that resolves to a JavaScript module.
-Let us assume that it exports a function called `ten()` that returns number ten (10).
+Let us assume that it exports a function called `ten()` that returns a number ten (10).
 The node `hundred` is a Promise that resolves to 100 after 500ms. `timer` is an event that produces a new value every 1000ms.
-The last line with the `console.log()` call depends on three nodes (`mod`, `hundred`, and `timer`), and when each of these has a value, the `console.log` function is executed, and you see an output in the console.
-After `mod` and `hundred` have resolved, each time `timer` updates, the `console.log()` line is reevaluated.
+The last line with the `console.log()` depends on three nodes (`mod`, `hundred`, and `timer`), and when all of these nodes have values, the `console.log` function is executed, and you see an output in the console.
+After `mod` and `hundred` have resolved, the `console.log()` line is reevaluated at each time `timer` updates, .
 Consequently, you'd see a new `console.log` output added to a sequence like `1110`, `2110`, `3110`...

-Note that Renkon is a different language from JavaScript, though the surface syntax of it draws upon JavaScript.
-In other words, a JavaScript parser can parse any Renkon program but they work differently.

-Renkon accepts code written in TypeScript syntax.
-The transpiler simply removes type annotations.
+Renkon's surface syntax is a subset of JavaScript and TypeScript; most JavaScript syntax is also valid Renkon syntax.
+The Renkon transpiler takes the expression and creates a JavaScript expression that evaluates to an internal Renkon node data structure.
 A program editor that supports syntax and type checking can be used to detect simple errors earlier.

+The Renkon transpiler analyzes the definition of a node and notes all external variable references as dependencies.
+The transpiler works on each node in isolation; a node is completely unaware of what an external reference points to at transpilation time.
+In other words, the nodes are loosely coupled.

+The evaluator topologically sorts the list of nodes based on the dependency graph.
+To compute the new state of all nodes, the evaluator walks through the nodes in the list and evaluates them as necessary.

 ## FRP in Nutshell

-Functional Reactive Programming is a clean way to describe an application as an acyclic graph of data dependency.
-Lately, all popular UI frameworks have reactivity based on the same basic idea.
+Functional Reactive Programming is a clean way to describe a program based on the dataflow model.
+There are two notable characteristics of FRP.

-However, the original FRP had two concepts that recent reactive frameworks failed to incorporate.
-One is the clear definition of logical time and functions on the time domain.
-The other is the clear separation between "events" that only exist at certain instants on the time domain and "behaviors" that exist continuously on the time domain.
+One is the model of program values based on the function on logical time domain.
+The other is the separation between "events" that only exist at certain moments on the time domain and "behaviors" that exist continuously on the time domain.
 As you use Renkon and read this document, you will see the benefits of these concepts.

 When you construct an application in FRP, you think of the application state as a set of "nodes," and each node's value is a function of time
 <i>t</i>.
 A node is a function that uses values from other nodes and
 computes its value.
 In other words, a node depends on other nodes, and the dependency relationship forms a graph.
-When a "leaf" node changes its value due to an event occurring at time _t_, the changes are propagated through the dependency graph.
+When an node changes its value due to an external event occurring at time _t_, the changes are propagated through the dependency graph.
 The result is that the application state is computed consistently for logical time _t_.
 When a set of nodes compute the values the computation is done at the same